-By making reference to percentage changes, we can compare the degree of responsiveness across different types of goods and services.
-It also allows for comparisons of PED across different countries (and regions within countries) for the same types of products.
+By making reference to percentage changes in the calculation of the PED, we can compare the degree of responsiveness across different types of goods and services.
+It also allows for comparisons of the PED across different countries (and regions within countries) for the same types of products.
 It would not make a lot of sense to measure the PED in units because there would not be an explicit point of reference and it would be difficult to gauge as much meaning from the data.
 When the PED is calculated, the value will generally be negative (because the relationship between price and quantity demanded is inverse).
 For simplicity, this negative sign is usually ignored and instead the magnitude of the change in quantity demanded is stated.
 Therefore the PED value can take on a value between 0 and ∞ (infinity).